 Barb Erway is an RN who generously volunteers her time to work with the foster rabbits.
 She helps with grooming, nail trims, works on physical therapy with our paralyzed sanctuary Esme, and always jumps in to lend a hand with cage cleaning.
 We’re very fortunate to have her with us.

-Kim has been working with rabbit rescue for about 12 years in Massachusetts, North Carolina, and Louisville.
-Kim works on events and leads the charge for the Harvey’s House Doggie Easter Egg Hunt.
+Kim has been working with rabbit rescue for about 15 years in Massachusetts, North Carolina, and Louisville.
+Kim assists with the website and helps where she can.
 Kim and her husband David have four rescued house rabbits (including Sisi, left) and four rescued dogs, all of whom are best friends.

 Meggie joined Harvey’s House shortly after adopting her bunny Weatherby from us.
 She is our Volunteer Coordinator and Social Media Director, and runs our Instagram account (@harveyshouserabbits).
 Meggie is currently an HRS Educator in training and is always making DIY toys for our foster rabbits, so no bunny gets bored!